Online company files only

 The surcharge of 1.8% will be applied to the invoice total, with the surcharge amount settled along with the invoice amount into your bank account.
 It will later be debited from your account during your monthly MYOB billing cycle.

 The $0.25 per transaction fee will only be charged to your business and not the payer.

-You'll see individual surcharge amounts in your transactions list:
+You'll see individual surcharge amounts in the Bank Register.

-Click the Transactions tab.
+Choose the Undeposited Funds Account.
 A list of transactions appear.

-The surcharge amount will have the same Reference no as the received payment, but with an additional 'S' at the end.
+The surcharge amount will have the same ID No. as the received payment, but with an additional 'S' at the end.

-Only the Owner or an Online admin user can change the bank details.
-Tell me more about user access.
+Only the Online owner or an Online administrator can change the bank details.
+Tell me more online access levels.

 Click Edit for Bank account for direct debit of fees to change the business bank account that will be debited for fees and charges.